slro/mflod/mflod/crypto/README.md

  1. Concatenate keys that were used in `(1) HMAC` block and `(0) CONTENT` blocks.
 The first one is the key used to calculate an HMAC.
 The second one is a key used in AES encryption.
 The local blocks `(1)` and `(0)` are ready.
  2. Calculate a SHA-1 hash from the result of step 1.
+Pad hash with PSS padding according to RSASSA-PSS standard.
 This yields a local block `(2)`.
  3. Sign local block `(2)` produced in the previous step with RSA private key of a sender.
 The signature is a local block `(20)`.
 Prepend result of the step 1 with the it.